Rajpratik71/zfs_wiki/FAQ.md

   * Values of the spl/zfs module parameters.
 * Stack traces which may be logged to `dmesg`.

+## Does ZFS on Linux have a Code of Conduct?

+Yes, the ZFS on Linux community has a code of conduct.
+See the [Code of Conduct][CoC] for details.

 [OpenZFS]: http://open-zfs.org/wiki/Main_Page
 [wikipedia]: https://en.wikipedia.org/wiki/OpenZFS
 [releases]: https://github.com/zfsonlinux/zfs/releases